dhruvi1930/dhruvi1930/README.md

 #### Welcome to Dhruvi's hut

 Hello, and welcome to my GitHub Pages!
-My name is Dhruvi Lad, and I am a passionate web application developer based in Kitchener, Ontario.
+My name is Dhruvi Lad, and I am a passionate web application developer.
 With a keen eye for detail and a dedication to enhancing functionality and code quality, I strive to create seamless, user-friendly web applications.